MIT-LCP/mimic-website/content/gettingstarted/access.md

 Prior to requesting access to MIMIC, you will need to complete the CITI “Data or Specimens Only Research” course:

-- First register on the CITI program website, selecting “Massachusetts Institute of Technology Affiliates” as your organization affilitation: https://www.citiprogram.org/index.cfm?pageID=154&icat=0&ac=0
+- First register on the CITI program website, selecting “Massachusetts Institute of Technology Affiliates” as your organization affiliation: https://www.citiprogram.org/index.cfm?pageID=154&icat=0&ac=0
 - Follow the links to add a Massachusetts Institute of Technology Affiliates course.
 In the Human Subjects training category, select the “Data or Specimens Only Research” course
 - Complete the course and save a copy of your certificate.